The Neutrino Opacity of Neutron Star Inner Crust: Results

 \subsection{Clusters}

 In figure~\ref{fig:morpho} we show four different snapshots for proton fractions of $x=0.4$ and $x=0.5$ and temperature $T=0.5\,\text{MeV}$ and $T=1.0\,\text{MeV}$.
-In it we clearly see that the structures are no longer limited to those originally proposed by Ravenhall \emph{et al.}~\cite{ravenhall_structure_1983}.
+We clearly see that the structures are no longer limited to those originally proposed by Ravenhall \emph{et al.}~\cite{ravenhall_structure_1983}.
 To study them further we can see in figure~\ref{fig:cluster} the corresponding cluster distribution according to MSTE algorithm.
 In this figure, we can see that for a proton fraction $x=0.2$ there are many isolated nucleons that are almost exclusively neutrons.
-These work as a neutron gas that embeds the underlying proton structure.
+These form the previously mentioned neutron gas that embeds the underlying proton structure.

 Another consequence of the neutron gas is that the proton fraction of the GNP structure is slightly higher than the proton fraction in the simulation cell.
-We can see from figure~\ref{fig:cluster} that the proton fraction in the large cluster is of about $x = 0.24$, while the macroscopic proton fraction is $x = 0.2$.
-From figure~\ref{fig:large_mass} we can see the mass of the largest cluster, and note that even for very high temperatures ($T = 2.0\,\text{MeV}$) a large cluster appears for every proton fraction.
+We can see from figure~\ref{fig:cluster} that the proton fraction in the large cluster is about $x = 0.24$, while the macroscopic proton fraction is $x = 0.2$.
+In figure~\ref{fig:large_mass} we show the mass fraction of the largest cluster in terms of the temperature and the proton fraction, and note that even for very high temperatures ($T = 2.0\,\text{MeV}$) a large cluster appears for every proton fraction.
 In particular, the smallest of the largest clusters contains more than $50\%$ of the total mass of the system.